MihaiHMO/VSDhdp/README.md

       ....
       end
 ```
-If creates a priority logic , so the HW will be cascade of MUXes
+`If` creates a priority logic , so the HW will be cascade of MUXes.
-The issues that can appear using the if construct is called "Inferred Latches" , I do not intend to generate a lath but coding style will generate one.
-Usually when we use "Incomplete IF"
+The issues that can appear using the `if` construct is called "Inferred Latches" -  non-intended generated latches because of the coding style.
+In the "conbinational" circuits we do not need to have latches , "sequential" ciruits will have latches .
+Usually when we use "Incomplete IF".

 ![](Imgs/d5-1.png)